swisnl/filament-activitylog/README.md

 ### Tables

-For tables add the `Swis\Filament\Activitylog\Tables\Actions\ActivitylogAction` to the actions in the resource table.
+For tables add the `Swis\Filament\ActivityLog\Tables\Actions\ActivityLogAction` to the actions in the resource table.

 ```php
 <?php